tryingsomestuff/Weini/README.md

 *Weini* is quite slow, move validation and attack detection are still more bullet proof than optimized ...

-Only releases (just before or after HGM montly tournament) are available here : https://github.com/tryingsomestuff/Weini/releases
+Only releases (just before or after HGM monthly tournament) are available here : https://github.com/tryingsomestuff/Weini/releases

 * Multi-threads (lazySMP)
 * alpha-beta framework (negamax)